-20. Information Concerning Guarantor and Non-Guarantor Subsidiaries
+21. Information Concerning Guarantor and Non-Guarantor Subsidiaries

-Not all of the Company's subsidiaries have guaranteed the 8% Senior Notes and 6.75% Senior Notes.
-The 8% Senior Notes and 6.75% Senior Notes are guaranteed on a senior unsecured basis by generally all of the Company's active domestic subsidiaries (the "Guarantors").
-The Company's investment in Bass Pro and certain discontinued operations (the "Non-Guarantors") do not guarantee the 8% Senior Notes and 6.75% Senior Notes.
+Not all of the Company's subsidiaries have guaranteed the 6.75% Senior Notes.
+The 6.75% Senior Notes are guaranteed on a senior unsecured basis by generally all of the Company's active domestic subsidiaries (the "Guarantors").
+The Company's investment in joint ventures and certain discontinued operations and inactive subsidiaries (the "Non-Guarantors") do not guarantee the 6.75% Senior Notes.

-The following consolidating schedules present condensed financial information of the Company, the guarantor subsidiaries and non-guarantor subsidiaries as of December 31, 2008 and 2007 and for each of the three years in the period ended December 31, 2008:
+The following consolidating schedules present condensed financial information of the Company, the guarantor subsidiaries and non-guarantor subsidiaries as of December 31, 2009 and 2008 and for each of the three years in the period ended December 31, 2009: